Kormick/ST-Test/README.md

 There are 2 derived implementations for `ArithmeticRule`:
 * `ArithmeticRuleFn` - handles arithmetic substitution as `Fn` with `(f64, i32, i32) -> f64` signature (e.g., `|d, e, f| d + e * f`).
 * `ArithmeticRuleStr` - handles arithmetic substitution as `String`, which is evaluated with `evalexpr` library (e.g., `D + E * F`).
+    Rule string can contain only D, E, or F variables and +, -, *, \/ operators.
     This approach should be more human-friendly.

 ### mod actix_app